Getting Started

 1. Install

-The package brings @softarc/native-federation (~4.0.0) and @softarc/native-federation-runtime (~4.0.0) as transitive dependencies.
-The ng add step below adds es-module-shims, @angular-devkit/build-angular and @softarc/native-federation-orchestrator on top — nothing else to install up front.
+The package brings @softarc/native-federation (^4.0.0) and @softarc/native-federation-orchestrator (^4.0.0) as dependencies.
+The ng add step below adds es-module-shims, @angular-devkit/build-angular and @softarc/native-federation-orchestrator (as a devDependency) on top — nothing else to install up front.

 2. Scaffold a Remote (Micro Frontend)